 The continental Scandinavian languages are strictly head-initial, caseless, and without verbal agreement.
-This comes close to a terminal step in the grammar evolution since such grammars are peaks in the adaptive landscapes of grammars and very stable.
+This comes close to a terminal step in the grammar evolution since such grammars are peaks in the adaptive landscapes of grammars and thus very stable.
 The arguments of a head are structurally identified, without any case and agreement morphology.
 This a purely procedural system of argument linking and phrase structuring.

 Let's emphatically note, however, that there is no causal nexus between structural linking and loss of (case) morphology.
-Grammars may also provide both or even none.
+Grammars may employ both over many generations or abandon case morphology even in a T3 language.
 Icelandic, as already mentioned, uses both.
 It is a strict SVO language with a morphological case system.
-Bulgarian, on the other hand is a Type 3 language without nominal case morphology, and there are many languages with an in-between-status on the way from morphological to structural coding.
+Bulgarian, on the other hand is a Type 3 language without nominal case morphology, and there are many languages with an in-betweenstatus on the way from morphological to structural coding, just as would be expected in an evolutionary scenario.

-The preceding considerations entail an explanation of Sapir's (1921:174, 177, 180) three diachronic megatrends, namely the drift to fixed position, the drift to the levelling26 between the subject and the object, and the drift toward the invariant word, as shown in Haider (2021a: 40-41): "These three processes are entangled.27 These are changes that on the one hand, shift the working load from the declarative to the procedural network in production and reception and on the other hand enhance predictability in parsing)."
+The preceding considerations implicate an explanation of Sapir's (1921:174, 177, 180) three diachronic megatrends, namely the drift to fixed position, the drift to the levelling28 between the subject and the object, and the drift toward the invariant word, as shown in Haider (2021a: 40-41): "These three processes are entangled.29 These are changes that on the one hand, shift the working load from the declarative to the procedural network in production and reception and on the other hand enhance predictability in parsing)."
 The drift to fixed position is the drift to head-initial structures.
 This makes morphological linking redundant, resulting in a language with "the invariant word", that is, no agreement and case morphology and consequently no morphological differentiation of subjects and objects.